calvinoxsn/skylab-bootcamp-201809/staff/gianluca-bragaglia/vinyls/docs/README.md

 The application allows its use by registering users.
 The user can upload their vinyls, follow other users, likes vinyls, add comment to vinyls.

-You can also searches for users and serach for vinyls
+You can also search for users and search for vinyls

-Each user has a profile page where they can see their data as related vinyls.
+Each user has a profile page where can see his data and the related vinyls.

-The user can have a section where they can edit their personal data, profile photo, edit or delete his vinyls.
+The user can has a section where they can edit his personal data, profile photo, edit or delete his vinyls.

 ## Use cases diagram